2024 Launch Reports

 -Closest To Pad: Scott L and his StarshipOne on Quest B6-4

--Mach Buster: Kevin K and his 38mm GLR T-Bolt on CTI I540WT, which surpassed
+-Mach Buster: Kevin K and his 38mm GLR T-Bolt on CTI I540WT, which surpassed the speed of sound

 -Most Flights: Hunter and his 6 flights